 Normally, the glucose level in the blood should be from 3 to around 15 mmol/L when fasting.
 Any deviation out of the range should be an indicator to seek medical intervention.
 On the same line, doctors can train the patients to master the normal glucose ranges.
-For instance, one’s blood sugars should be around eight mmol/L during bed time, slightly less than 10 an hour after meals and 3 – 7 before having a meal.
-Once the patients know this, it can be simple to detect a problem on their own while at home concerning the blood sugar levels.
+For instance, one’s blood sugars should be around eight mmol/L during bedtime, slightly less than 10 an hour after meals, and 3 – 7 before having a meal.
+Once the patients know this, it can be simple to detect a problem on their own while at home concerning their blood sugar levels.

 Other than monitoring the sugar levels, there are several steps, which are important in the control of the very blood sugars.

 - Use of insulin.
-Insulin injections can be important in diabetic patients specifically when the blood sugars are beyond the high limit.
-The intervention reduces the sugars back to normal ranges.
+Insulin injections can be important in diabetic patients specifically when the blood sugar levels are very high.
+The intervention reduces the glucose levels back to a normal range.

 - Eating a healthy diet that is designed by both the patient and a nutritionist can help maintain normal blood sugar levels.

-- Regular physical exercise can help in the consumption of calories for energy production in addition to preventing obesity.
-Since the body burns calories during exercise, most sugars are used up to generate energy thus aiding in the reduction of blood sugar within the normal limits.
+- Regular exercise can help in the consumption of calories for energy production in addition to preventing obesity.
+Since the body burns calories during exercise, most sugars are used up to generate energy thus aiding in the reduction of blood sugar levels within normal limits.

 Complications from Neuropathy Treatment